hack-with-admin-ch/HackZurich2021/README.md

 ### User Interface Aspects

-By thinking about possible user interfaces for our challenge, we identified the following aspect.
-Please treat these as inspiration and feel free to create issues / PRs if you find more aspects that you consider to be important.
+Building a good user interface is an important aspect of creating a user-friendly and intuitive experience when it comes to interacting with OGD.
+By thinking about possible user interfaces for our challenge, we identified the following aspects you could take into consideration.
+Please treat these as an inspiration and feel free to create issues / PRs if you find more aspects that you consider to be important.

 #### Data discovery

-We might have data about topics our users are not aware of and be able to answer more complex queries than they imagine.
+We might have data about topics our users are not aware of and may be able to answer more complex queries than they imagine.
+How can we let them discover what we have to offer?

 #### Feedback

 ML needs good training data to be accurate.
-So at least in the beginning, we are likely to make errors.
-What would be that best way to collect feedback?
+Learning is a process, and making mistakes is part of the experience.
+Therefore, at least in the beginning, it is likely that error may occur from time to time. .
+What would be the best way to collect feedback?
 Could we even gamify the learning process?

 #### Accessibility

-How can we build inclusive solutions for people with impairments like:
+How can we build inclusive solutions for people with impairments or other limitations such as:

-- visual impairments
+- visual impairments;
-- dyscalculia (difficulty learning or comprehending arithmetic, such as difficulty in understanding numbers, …)
+- dyscalculia (difficulty learning or comprehending arithmetic, such as difficulty in understanding numbers);
-- nearly no computer skills
+- nearly no computer skills;
-- no fluency in one of the official languages
+- no fluency in one of the official languages of Switzerland (i.e. German, French, Italian and Romansh) or English.
-- ….

 You can also explore solutions specifically targeting groups with disabilities.